 Long ago, one Oak Sunday — the Sunday after Christmas, where a pastor looks out to a sea of oak pews — our pastor in Slidell, Louisiana, noticed on his way to church, all the Christmas trees on the curbside, awaiting the fate of household rubbish.
 It was December 28th after all!

-When should you put up a so-called Christmas tree, anyway?
+When should you put up a Christmas tree, anyway?
 When should you take it down?
+(HINT: There’s no right or wrong answer!
+How much dusting are you willing to endure?)

 The pastor noted that people barely kept their tree up until New Year’s Eve, let alone for all Twelve Days of Christmas.